johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 It looks like similarly to REAPER, Cinema 4D uses native graphics and text rendering to draw its UI, probably via some custom wrapper libraries.

-{% include image.html name="cinema4d.png" caption="Cinema 4D on a Retina display MacBook Pro.
-Note that the fonts and the big icons are drawn at actual pixel resolution, while the rest of the UI is rendered at 2x2. " width="100%" %}
+{% include image.html name="cinema4d.png" nameSmall="cinema4d-small.jpg" caption="Cinema 4D on a Retina display MacBook Pro.
+Note that the fonts and the big icons are drawn at actual pixel resolution, while the rest of the UI is rendered at 2x2. " width="100%" alt="Cinema 4D screenshot" %}

 ### NodeBox3